Rustic Pathways Duty of Care Policy

 Emergency response capabilities.
 The Global Operations Center maintains 24/7 staffing during program season.
 Crisis Response Team activation averages 8 minutes from incident report to full team engagement.

 Medical support access.
 Dr. William R. Smith serves as Rustic Pathways’ full-time Medical Director.
-Dr. Smith is a board-certified emergency physician, U.S. Army Colonel, and wilderness medicine specialist with more than 20 years of field experience.
+Dr. Smith is a board-certified emergency physician, U.S. Army Colonel and wilderness medicine specialist with more than 20 years of field experience.

 What Rustic Pathways’ Duty of Care Does Not Extend To

 Rustic Pathways cannot accept responsibility for outcomes resulting from circumstances outside reasonable control or anticipation.
-Duty of care addresses foreseeable harm; it does not extend to unforeseeable events or participant actions that bypass safety systems.
-These exclusions are published to ensure families understand what they are entrusting to Rustic Pathways and what remains their responsibility.
+Duty of care addresses foreseeable harm and does not extend to unforeseeable events or participant actions that bypass safety systems.

 Participant choices that violate program rules.
-Students who leave designated areas without permission, engage in substance use under the zero-tolerance policy, or disregard staff instructions during activities create risks that fall outside Rustic Pathways’ duty of care.
+Students who leave designated areas without permission, engage in substance use under the zero-tolerance policy or disregard staff instructions during activities create risks that fall outside Rustic Pathways’ duty of care.

 Events beyond reasonable anticipation.
-Acts of war, terrorism, or civil unrest that emerge without warning fall outside Rustic Pathways’ duty of care.
-The same applies to unprecedented natural disasters, government actions or border closures, and pandemic-related disruptions beyond operational control.
+Acts of war, terrorism or civil unrest that emerge without warning fall outside Rustic Pathways’ duty of care.
+The same applies to unprecedented natural disasters, government actions or border closures and pandemic-related disruptions beyond operational control.

 Rustic Pathways maintains crisis response capabilities and evacuation partnerships specifically because these events can occur.
 The responsibility is to respond effectively, not to prevent geopolitical or environmental events.